Wardrop/Scorched/Milestones.md

 ---------
 Some of these remaining features may be broken out into a separate contrib library to keep the core lean and focused.

+* Make behave like middleware.
+Inheritable, but are only executed once.
+* Add specs for each configuration option.
 * Implement some form of view rendering, most likely using Tilt.
   * Add view helpers
     * Add helper to easily read and build HTTP query strings.
 Takes care of "?" and "&" logic, escaping, etc. This is